California State Route 216

 State Route 216 (SR 216) is a state highway in the U.S. state of California.
 It is a loop of State Route 198 in Tulare County, running from Visalia to Ivanhoe and Woodlake.

 Route description

+Route 216 is defined in section 516 of the California Streets and Highways Code, and that the highway is "from Visalia to Route 198 near Lemon Cove via Woodlake".

-The route begins at State Route 198 in Visalia with an interchange.
+State Route 216 begins at State Route 198 in Visalia with an interchange.
 It then continues to Ivanhoe, where it meets County Route J34.
 As it continues through Tulare County, it enters Woodlake, where it meets State Route 245.
 It then meets County Route J21 before meeting its north end at State Route 198.

 The portion of SR 216 in the Visalia city limits is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.